FORCE: Transferable Visual Jailbreaking Attacks via Feature Over-Reliance CorrEction: Conclusion

 \section{Conclusion}

 In this work, we investigated the limited transferability of optimisation-based visual jailbreaking attacks and attributed this issue to their reliance on model-specific features in early layers and high-frequency information.
 This reliance drives the attacks into high-sharpness regions, leaving them vulnerable to parameter shifts during transfer.
 To address this, we introduced a Feature Over-Reliance CorrEction (FORCE) method, which encourages attacks to explore broader regions in the layer space while rescaling frequency components according to their semantic relevance.
 By correcting both layer space and spectral domain dependencies, FORCE enables the discovery of flattened feasible regions that enhance cross-model transferability.
 Extensive experiments demonstrate that our approach provides an important step toward a practical visual red-teaming evaluation.
+We discuss limitations of our work and future directions in Appendix~\ref{appendix:J}.